Rattleback

 A rattleback is a semi-ellipsoidal top which will rotate on its axis in a preferred direction.
 If spun in the opposite direction, it becomes unstable, "rattles" to a stop and reverses its spin to the preferred direction.

-This spin-reversal appears to violate the law of the conservation of angular momentum.
-Moreover, for most rattlebacks the motion will happen when the rattleback is spun in one direction, but not when spun in the other.
+For most rattlebacks the motion will happen when the rattleback is spun in one direction, but not when spun in the other.
 Some exceptional rattlebacks will reverse when spun in either direction.

-This makes the rattleback a physical curiosity that has excited human imagination since prehistoric times.
+This counterintuitive behavior makes the rattleback a physical curiosity that has excited human imagination since prehistoric times.

 A rattleback may also be known as a "anagyre", "(rebellious) celt", "Celtic stone", "druid stone", "rattlerock", "Robinson Reverser", "spin bar", "wobble stone" (or "wobblestone") and by product names including "ARK", "Bizzaro Swirl", "Space Pet" and "Space Toy".

 History

 Archeologists who investigated ancient Celtic and Egyptian sites in the 19th century found celts which exhibited the spin-reversal motion.
 The antiquarian word celt (the "c" is soft, pronounced as "s") describes lithic tools and weapons shaped like an adze, axe, chisel, or hoe.

 The first modern descriptions of these celts were published in the 1890s when Gilbert Walker wrote his "On a curious dynamical property of celts" for the Proceedings of the Cambridge Philosophical Society in Cambridge, England, and "On a dynamical top" for the Quarterly Journal of Pure and Applied Mathematics in Somerville, Massachusetts, US.

 Additional examinations of rattlebacks were published in 1909 and 1918, and by the 1950s and 1970s, several more examinations were made.
 But, the popular fascination with the objects has increased notably since the 1980s when no fewer than 28 examinations were published.